mattdotts/Investigation-Docs/Mobile_Device_Search_Doc.md

 *************************************************************************************************************
 You are reading Version 1.2.2 published 4/24/20

+This is an evolving document.
 You can always download the most up-to-date copy from:

 https://github.com/mattdotts/Investigation-Docs

-This is an ever-changing document.
 Please submit suggestions/edits to mattdotts@gmail.com